Global Warming, Melting Ice Caps and Rising Sea Levels

 Dr Will Steffen

-Councillor, Climate Council
+Councillor, Climate Council of Australia

 When it comes to climate change, timing is everything.
 Current science now points incontrovertibly to the fact that we need to reach the global climate turning point by 2020 to begin the descent towards net zero emissions in the second half of the century.
 How can businesses be engaged on the ‘need for speed’ and embrace the business case and competitive advantage of being net zero champions?